waffle-iron/docs-rackspace/doc/contributor-collateral/privatecloud-docteam-FAQ.rst

 	a.
 Where do the OSA docs live?
 	b.
 What do the OSA docs contain?
 	c.
 How do we do OSA docs?
+4. OpenStack manuals documentation
+	a.
+Where do the openstack-manuals docs live?
+	b.
+What do the openstack-manuals docs contain?
+	c.
+How do we do openstack-manuals docs?

 Who is the doc team and what do we do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~